Best Kettlebells UK 2026

 Looking for more equipment recommendations?

 Browse All GuidesMy first kettlebell was a 16kg Amazon Basics.
 Three years later, I still use it every week.
 It cost £25.
-Best fitness purchase I've ever made on a cost-per-use basis.
+Best fitness purchase we've ever made on a cost-per-use basis.

 A single kettlebell opens up hundreds of exercises.
 Swings, goblet squats, presses, rows, Turkish get-ups.
 Full-body training from one piece of cast iron.